YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    Use this key anyway? (y/N) y
    yottadbuser\@paris:~$

-As the Ken user, create a directory enc, with a gtmenv file to set the environment.
-You can copy the gtmenv file from a directory such as exDir.
+As the Ken user, create a directory enc, with a ydbenv file to set the environment.
+You can copy the ydbenv file from a directory such as exDir.
 Also, create a master key file for the environment variable gtm_dbkeys to point to.
 Note that libconfig file syntax needs to be just right.

 .. parsed-literal::
    yottadbuser@yottadbworkshop:~$ mkdir enc